nikitavoloboev/data/productivity/flow/rules.md

 - Sort newsletters automatically into groups for later viewings.
 - Only show relevant emails to me in Inbox.
 - Label all emails accordingly (if it is appropriate).

+## Looking back
+- Don't say `Want to`.
+Instead say `Will` in `Changes`.
+This applies more generally too, try be more proactive with anything I do.
+Intention counts.

 ## Finance
 - Track every purchase made with YNAB.
 Putting it in its respective category.